KUWTK Homeless Shelter Protecting Women, Sex Offenders

 Advertisement

 Despite this disturbing fact, KUWTK seems to know certain fans hearts’ might not be melted by this revelation alone.
-So, it takes great pains to turn a dehumanized monolith like “general homelessness” into an honest story even the most “pull yourself up by your bootstraps”-obsessed viewer can empathize with.
+So, it takes great pains to turn a dehumanised monolith like “general homelessness” into an honest story even the most “pull yourself up by your bootstraps”-obsessed viewer can empathise with.
 Essentially, KUWTK gives homelessness a face.

 Advertisement